oliverzzzzaaa/DNG/README.md

   + Heroku
   + Bootstrap

-  We used the MERN stack (MongoDB as database, Express for routing, React.js for front-end, Node.js for back-end).
+  The website uses the MERN stack (MongoDB as database, Express for routing, React.js for front-end, Node.js for back-end).
   Also used were Paper.js and HTML Canvas for drawings, Bootstrap for some buttons and carousels, and Socket.io for websocket connections.
-  Our site is hosted on Heroku.
+  The site is hosted on Heroku.

 -------------------